-Although only ChildNet, SOS Children's Villages, and Children's Home Society currently performs the child welfare case management function in the Southeast Region, it is imperative that local Network Providers understand the basic judiciary process and terms associated with the legal system.
+Although only ChildNet and SOS Children's Villages currently performs the child welfare case management function in the Southeast Region, it is imperative that local Network Providers understand the basic judiciary process and terms associated with the legal system.
 By understanding these terms and processes, we are better equipped to work together in planning and providing services to achieve permanency for our youth.